b3rday/selfbits-ionic-starter/README.md

 1. Go back to your Selfbits BaaS dashboard and select your project.
 2. Select Github as an Authentication provider: Authentication > Auth Provider -> Add Authentication Provider List -> Google -> Edit
 3. Insert the Client ID and Secret from Google and save the settings.

+### Bitbucket login
+#### Step 1

+1. Go to your Selfbits BaaS dashboard and select your project.
+2. Add Bitbucket as an Authentication provider: Authentication > Auth Provider -> Add Authentication Provider -> Bitbucket -> Add
+3. Copy the application callback url to your clipboard.

+#### Step 2

+1. Go to http://bitbucket.org and navigate to Settings -> Access Management -> OAuth
+2. Add a new consumer by clicking on "OAuth consumers -> Add consumer"
+3. Enter your Application information and select at least "E-Mail" as Permission Scope.
+Enter your Selfbits BaaS callback URL at "Callback URL"

+#### Step 3

+1. Go back to your Selfbits BaaS dashboard and select your project.
+2. Select Bitbucket as an Authentication provider: Authentication > Auth Provider -> Add Authentication Provider List -> Bitbucket -> Edit
+3. Insert the Client ID and Secret from Bitbucket and save the settings.

+For further information regarding the Bitbucket login visit their developer page.

+### Instagram login
+#### Step 1

+1. Go to your Selfbits BaaS dashboard and select your project.
+2. Add Instagram as an Authentication provider: Authentication > Auth Provider -> Add Authentication Provider -> Instagram -> Add
+3. Copy the application callback url to your clipboard.

+#### Step 2

+1. Go to https://www.instagram.com/developer/ and click on "Register a new application" (eventually you have to register as a developer)
+2. Enter your applications information.
+Enter your Selfbits BaaS Callback Url at "Valid redirect URIs".
+3. Copy your Client ID and Secret

+#### Step 3

+1. Go back to your Selfbits BaaS dashboard and select your project.
+2. Select Instagram as an Authentication provider: Authentication > Auth Provider -> Add Authentication Provider List -> Instagram -> Edit
+3. Insert the Client ID and Secret from Instagram and save the settings.

+For further information regarding the Instagram login visit their developer page at https://www.instagram.com/developer/

+### Slack login
+#### Step 1

+1. Go to your Selfbits BaaS dashboard and select your project.
+2. Add Slack as an Authentication provider: Authentication > Auth Provider -> Add Authentication Provider -> Slack -> Add
+3. Copy the application callback url to your clipboard.

+#### Step 2

+1. Go to https://api.slack.com/apps and create a new app
+2. Enter your applications information.
+Enter your Selfbits BaaS Callback Url at "Redirect URI(s)".
+3. Copy your Client ID and Secret.

+#### Step 3

+1. Go back to your Selfbits BaaS dashboard and select your project.
+2. Select Slack as an Authentication provider: Authentication > Auth Provider -> Add Authentication Provider List -> Slack -> Edit
+3. Insert the Client ID and Secret from Slack and save the settings.

+For further information regarding the Slack login visit their developer page at https://api.slack.com/